eclipse-che/blog/_posts/2021-10-18-test-pull-requests-with-the-try-in-web-ide-github-action.md

 *Cross posted from the [Red Hat Developer blog](https://developers.redhat.com/articles/2021/10/07/test-pull-requests-try-web-ide-github-action#integrate_the_try_in_web_ide_action_with_your_github_repository).*

 Web-based, cloud-hosted integrated development environments (IDEs) can make development and collaboration more efficient if they are well integrated with version control.
-This blog post shows you how to use the [Try in Web IDE GitHub action](https://github.com/marketplace/actions/try-in-web-ide) to make it easier for collaborators to test pull requests on [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) running in the [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox/ide).
+This blog post shows you how to use the [Try in Web IDE GitHub action](https://github.com/marketplace/actions/try-in-web-ide) to make it easier for collaborators to test pull requests on [Eclipse Che hosted by Red Hat](https://www.eclipse.org/che/docs/che-7/hosted-che/hosted-che/).

-Note: CodeReady Workspaces is Red Hat's supported version of Eclipse Che.
+Note: The instance of Eclipse Che used by the Try in Web IDE GitHub action can be configured.
+The default instance is [workspaces.openshift.com](https://workspaces.openshift.com) (Eclipse Che hosted by Red Hat).

 ## The Try in Web IDE GitHub action
 The Try in Web IDE GitHub action makes it easy to try a pull request in your browser-based developer environment.
 The GitHub action listens to pull request events and provides a comment or status check with a link.
 When you click the link, it opens the branch in a new web IDE workspace.